 Reducing echo in a room cheaply by adding furniture and stuff

 Absorbing sound helps to reduce room echo, but you can also scatter the sound waves before they become echoes.
 You can disrupt sound reflections by adding “stuff” into the room.
 Fortunately, you probably already have the stuff you need.
 That stuff is furniture, soft goods, and filled bookcases.

-Shelves: Bookcases are effectively shelves with a specific use, so it’s no surprise that ordinary shelves can also help.
-Because they stick out from the wall surface they will act like baffles and help break-up the path of sound waves.
+Shelves: Bookcases are effectively shelving with a specific use, so it’s no surprise that ordinary shelves can also help.
+Because they stick out from the wall surface they will act like baffles and help break up the path of sound waves.

 You can enhance the dispersive property of your shelves by using them for their true purpose and put some stuff on them.
 Ornaments, mugs, decorative pieces, etc. will all help to scatter sound waves, so partly fill your shelves.
 Don’t overdo it though.
 Avoid a “solid wall” of stuff on your shelves.

 Couches: Upholstered couches, armchairs, and chairs can help reduce reverberation in a room.
 They work in two ways.
 First, the materials they are made of will absorb sound, like acoustic panels.
 Secondly, their shape and size help to disrupt sound reflections in the room.
 Fabric covered couches are better at the job than the leather type since the leather tends to absorb less of the sound.